elasticio/elasticio.github.io/content/_guides/recipient-list.md

 ---
 title: Sending data to a list of recipients
-description: In this article we will discuss how this pattern can be implemented in the platform in integration flows.
+description: This article describes how this pattern can be implemented in the platform in integration flows.
 You will learn how to created branches in integration flows.
 layout: article
 section: Integration patterns
 order: 0